nicolas-lang/factorio-create-release-action/README.md

 ## Sample Workflow

-A sample workflow that uses this action can be found at [Roang-zero1/factorio-mod-actions](https://github.com/Roang-zero1/factorio-mod-actions/blob/master/sample/push-check-release.yml)
+A sample workflow that uses this action can be found at <ToDo>

 ## Inputs